vpetersson/redmine/README.md

       --name redmine \
       -i -t vpetersson/redmine

 You should now be able to connect to redmine on `0.0.0.0:3000` on your host server.
-Since no SSL is used here, it is recommended that you use something like Nginx with SSL as a reverse proxy to connect to Redmine.
+Since no SSL is used here, it is recommended that you use something like Nginx with SSL as a reverse proxy in front of Redmine.

-### Optional settings
+### Optional variables

  * -e "ENABLE_GIT_USER=True"

-This setting will create a git-user and group in the VM.
+Setting this variable will create a git-user and group in the VM.
 This is useful if you want to be able to read from a git repository on the host.
 The GID and UID is '3002'.

+ * -e "RUN_MIGRATION=True"

+This variable will trigger a migration to be run.
+This is useful for either the first time you start Redmine on an empty database, or if you've upgraded to a new version.
+Using this option for every start isn't recommended.